Jump to the content of the page

 House in the park

 The β€˜House in the park’ is based on a community-orientated approach to create affordable living space in an ecological and sustainable timber hybrid construction.
 The new building is supplied with electricity and hot water via photovoltaics and heat pumps in conjunction with geothermal probes, which enables economic efficiency without fossil fuels.
 The new SkF residential project for people with physical and cognitive disabilities is being built in Berlin-Pankow, surrounded by a large park and three heritage-listed buildings.
-This facility of the 'Sozialdienst katholischer Frauen e.V.
-Berlin (SkF)' offers assisted living and space for a day care centre.
+This facility, run by the Berlin branch of the Catholic Women's Social Service (SkF), offers assisted living and space for occupational and support activities.

 Architect: